elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/PULL_REQUEST_TEMPLATE.md

 2. [] I have performed a self-review of my own code
 3. [] I have updated any relevant user-, developer-, and/or administrator- facing documentation to describe any new or changed behavior
-5. [] I have commented my code in hard-to-understand areas and provided or updated ([Google-style][py-doc-google]) docstrings for all packages, modules, functions, classes and methods
+5. [] I have commented my code in hard-to-understand areas and added or updated ([Google-style][py-doc-google]) docstrings for all relevant packages, modules, functions, classes and methods
 7. [] I have added type annotations for all class, function and method interfaces or updated existing ones
 8. [] I have added tests that prove my fix is effective or that my feature